 - 2. Did you hold meetings with any transportation industry organizations or DOTs?
 If so, what was the meeting's purpose?
 When was it offered?
 How many people attended? (i.e. The research team held a meeting with MaineDOT to update them on the progress of the research findings and how the findings can be implemented on 3/31/2021.
-15 DOT maintenance members were present at the meeting.) - We met with DOT in January 2022, and shared our latest results, and the drafted paper.
-Two people from Maine DOT attended. - 3.
+15 DOT maintenance members were present at the meeting.) - We plan to meet with the DOT in July to share our latest results. - 3.
 Did you host/participant in any K-12 education outreach activities?
 If so, what was the activity?
 What was the target age/grade level of the participants?
 How many students/teachers attended?
 When was the activity held? (i.e. 25 8th graders and 2 teachers visited the concrete lab and created small concrete trinkets like Legos on 3/31/2021.
 They learned about the different types of fibers that can be used in the concrete.)